carewebframework/carewebframework-core/README.md

 The CareWeb Framework is released under version 2.0 of the [Mozilla Public License][] as amended by the [Health-Related Additional Disclaimer of Warranty and Limitation of Liability][].

-Use of the Enterprise Edition of the ZK Framework requires a valid [ZK Open Source License Agreement][], available on request from [ZK][] at no charge.
+Use of the Enterprise Edition of the ZK Framework (recommended) requires a valid [ZK Open Source License Agreement][], available on request from [ZK][] at no charge.

 [CareWebFramework organization]: https://github.com/carewebframework